Whoodels/Whoodels/README.md

 Hey there!
 I'm Otto, a 17-year-old from Finland.
 I spend a lot of my time playing Minecraft (my IGN is **Whoodels**), and I'm currently working on building my own SMP server.
 When I'm not in-game, I'm studying to be an IT support specialist.

 ### About Me
-- 🎓 IT support student at SASKY
+- 🎓 IT support student at **S*** (somewhere in Tampere 😉)
 - 🛠 Learning Java and already familiar with HTML, CSS, and JavaScript
-- 🎮 I love Minecraft and base hunting
+- 🎮 I love Minecraft and enjoy base hunting across different servers
 - ⚙️ Building my own SMP server for the community

 ---